tearflake/symp-intro/docs/symp.md

 ## 1. introduction

 Symp provides the structural layer that integrates the Symbolmatch, Symbolverse, Symbolprose, and Symbolfront subsystems into runnable projects.
 Its primary purpose is to organize computation into a named, navigable tree rather than a monolithic program.
-Each node carries a single responsibility — such as syntax definition, semantic transformation, runtime evaluation, or GUI construction — and nodes cooperate via explicit symbolic referencing, not global scope.
+Each node carries a single responsibility — such as syntax definition, semantic transformation, runtime evaluation, or UI construction — and nodes cooperate via explicit symbolic referencing, not global scope.

 The framework removes the distinction between *program organization* and *program execution model*: the same symbolic representation is used to store, locate, and run components.
 This minimizes hidden state, avoids implicit linking, prevents namespace ambiguity, and enables deterministic resolution of dependencies at runtime.